Nilard/Champions-UK-plc-test-task/README.md

 I included database and files into this repository for you to quick run the website.
 Usually such data shouldn't be included in a repository.

-Please run 'composer install' command after pulling the repository.
+Please run 'composer install' command after pulling the repository and 'drush cr' from the 'web/sites/default' directory.

-No other set up is required to run the website (in theory, if anything goes wrong please contact me by email nilard@gmail.com).
+No other actions after the set up is required to run the website (in theory, if anything goes wrong please contact me by email nilard@gmail.com).

 Thank you.